 Real money on the line.
-Polymarket traders have committed $52M+ to the tournament winner market — the most accurate crowd-sourced odds available.
-Spain leads at 28%, but France, England, and Brazil all remain within striking distance.
+Polymarket traders have committed $62M+ to the tournament winner market — the most accurate crowd-sourced odds available.
+Group stage is complete, 16 teams are eliminated, and France now leads at 22%, with Brazil and Spain close behind.

 | # | Team | Win Prob | Probability | 24h Volume | Trade |